 After the brand is applied, the mage in question is cut off from the Fade.
 The Tranquil no longer dream, are immune to possession, and cannot use magic.
 They also lose the ability to feel any sort of emotion.
 They only operate in pure logic and facts, with all that it implies.
 A Tranquil mage who is cured of the state (more on that below) describes it as a dream, ironically enough.

 Well, there we go.
 The Rite of Tranquility is a great deal more horrific than simply losing your magic.
 It means crippling someone mentally on a level comparable only to intentionally inflicting brain damage.
 The Rite’s original discovery was part of the process of creating Seekers of Truth: the elite peace-keeping force to oversee mages.
+Chat rooms are also good places to find one of these online hookup women for sex.
+If you go to a major dating site like Plenty of fish you will be able to search for chat rooms.
+The girls that frequent these chat rooms will be seeking a serious, committed relationship.
+You should free hookup wichita ks never approach any of these women, unless they have a real online dating profile.
+This is how to find one of these hookup women for free who are looking for serious relationships.
 The candidate would be made Tranquil after a long vigil, and then a spirit of Faith would touch their mind and cure it, rendering them a Seeker and giving them powers similar to those of Templars, but without lyrium dependency.

 The fact that the process removed a mage’s power and immunized them against possession was a side-effect, but one that the Chantry took and ran with.
 At first, they intended it to be a temporary measure to protect inexperienced mages against possession.
 It didn’t take long for it to become a permanent punishment, though.
 Admittedly, I never uncovered this particular line of conversation, so I’m not sure how true that is.
 Regardless, the threat of Tranqulity is a staple in the Chantry’s arsenal of measures to keep mages in line.